-2. Squirt a little bit of lotrimin directly into the ear and squish it around.
+2. Squirt a little bit of lotrimin directly into the ear and massage ear canal.
 Do not wipe until the following day.

 Repeat these 2 steps every day for about a week...
 It is important to clean the ear in between treatments because when yeast starts to die off, it forms a crust, which if not removed, can become a breeding ground for more bacteria to grow.

-The most common triggers are chicken, wheat, & grains.
+The most common triggers are chicken, gluten, wheat, & grains.

 Avoid low quality supermarket brand foods.